beeware/batavia/docs/how-to/builtins.rst

 Tests
 *****

-No implemenation for a project like this is complete without tests.
+No implementation for a project like this is complete without tests.
 Check out the other sections for more details on test structure.
 Tests are located in ``/tests`` in a similar folder structure to the core code, and most test files have already been created.
 Some things that should almost always be
 tested: